 Bills originating in and passed by the House of Commons, whether they are government bills or non-government bills, are sent to the Senate by the Clerk of the House of Commons.If a government bill has been received from the House of Commons, the Speaker will, upon calling the item “Introduction and First Reading of Government Bills,” inform the Senate that a message has been received from the House of Commons with a bill and then reads the message to the chamber.
 At this point, the same procedure is used for the first reading of all bills as described above.
 A similar procedure is followed in respect of non-government public bills passed by the House of Commons, with the Speaker reading the message under the heading of “First Reading of Commons Public Bills.”

-After a bill has been read the first time, it is made available electronically on the parliamentary website (www.parl.gc.ca) and in some cases it is printed.
+After a bill has been read the first time in either house, it is made available electronically on LEGISinfo (https://www.parl.ca/LegisInfo), a parliamentary website which provides up-to-date information on all bills introduced in the Senate and the House of Commons.
+It is also at that point that the bill is, in some cases, printed.

-The purpose of the second reading stage is to give senators an opportunity to debate the principle of a bill.5 Debate at the second reading stage occurs after the sponsor of the bill has moved a motion for second reading.
-It is normally the most substantial debate that takes place on a bill.
+The purpose of the second reading stage is to give senators an opportunity to debate the principle of a bill.[v]
+Debate at the second reading stage occurs after the sponsor of the bill has moved a motion for second reading.
+It is often the most substantial debate that takes place on a bill.

-When the Order of the Day concerning a bill at second reading is reached, a table officer will call “Second reading of Bill…” The sponsor of the bill will move second reading.
-Both the sponsor and the critic are permitted to speak for a maximum of 45 minutes, including any time taken for questions or comments from other senators that they may permit during their remarks.6 The Leader of the Government and the Leader of the Opposition have unlimited speaking time, while the leader of another recognized party has up to 45 minutes.7 All other senators may speak for a maximum of 15 minutes.8
+When the Order of the Day concerning a bill at second reading is reached, a table officer will call “Second reading of Bill…” The sponsor of the bill will propose that the bill be read a second time.
+Both the sponsor and the critic are permitted to speak for a maximum of 45 minutes, including any time taken for questions from other senators that they may permit during their remarks.[vi]
+The Leader of the Government and the Leader of the Opposition have unlimited speaking time, while the leader or facilitator of another recognized party or recognized parliamentary group has up to 45 minutes.[vii]
+All other senators may speak for a maximum of 15 minutes.[viii]

-Only three types of amendments may be moved at this stage: a hoist amendment, a reasoned amendment, and the referral of the subject matter to a committee.9 Both the hoist and reasoned amendments, if adopted, have the effect of killing the bill immediately.
+Only three types of amendments may be moved at this stage: a hoist amendment, a reasoned amendment, and the referral of the subject matter to a committee.[ix]
+Both the hoist and reasoned amendments, if adopted, have the effect of killing the bill immediately.
 The amendment to refer the subject matter of the bill to committee does not, in the Senate, have the effect of killing the bill.

 At the end of debate, the Speaker will then put the question.
 If the motion is adopted, a clerk at the table will say: “Second reading of this bill,” signifying the completion of this stage of the legislative process.

-Although a bill may proceed directly to third reading after it has received second reading in the Senate, usual practice is to refer the bill to a committee for study.
+Although a bill may proceed directly to third reading after it has received second reading in the Senate, normal practice is to refer the bill to a committee for study.
 The purpose of the committee stage is to allow for a more detailed study of a bill than is possible during Senate proceedings, and to hear witnesses on the bill.

 A committee will normally invite as its first witnesses on a government bill the minister responsible for the bill, or the minister’s parliamentary secretary, and departmental officials.
 In the case of a non-government bill, the sponsor usually appears first before the committee.
 Depending on the nature of the bill, a committee may also invite other interested and knowledgeable individuals or groups to present their views.
 In some cases, the committee may invite the minister or departmental officials to return to provide additional explanations or to respond to testimony given by other witnesses.

 Once a committee has finished hearing witnesses, it will proceed to a clause-by-clause study of the bill.
 It is at this stage that amendments may be proposed to the bill, but only by members of the committee.
-Since practices in committee remain generally informal, during clause-by-clause study, individual clauses are not always called out separately.
-Instead, a committee may have a general discussion on the bill, after which the chair will seek the approval of the committee for all the clauses of the bill and the title, calling out in order only those clauses where amendments are proposed.
-If, however, a committee member insists on dealing with each clause separately, the committee must proceed in that fashion.14 The committee then adopts the bill with or without amendment and asks the chair to report the bill back to the Senate.
+Since practices in committee remain generally informal, during clause-by-clause study, individual clauses are not always called separately.
+Instead, a committee may have a general discussion on the bill, after which the chair will seek the approval of the committee for all the clauses of the bill and the title, calling in order only those clauses where amendments are proposed.
+If, however, a committee member insists on dealing with each clause separately, the committee must proceed in that fashion.[xiv]
+The committee then adopts the bill with or without amendment and asks the chair to report the bill back to the Senate.